K. A. Almgren silk mill & museum

 Read more about the exhibition

-In the museum store
+In the museum gift shop

 Almgren's Washing Soap